ArtCenter1/omnitrade-terminal/project_management/password_reset_enhancement_plan.md

 - **Token Expiration:**
   - Ensure reset tokens expire within 15-60 minutes.
   - Supabase handles this, but verify settings.
+  - **NOTE (2025-04-11): Supabase dashboard is currently inaccessible, so token expiration and one-time use settings cannot be verified at this time.
+Revisit this step when Supabase is available.**

 - **One-Time Use Tokens:**
   - Tokens should be invalid after first use (Supabase default).